droonga/droonga.org/reference/commands/search/index.md

         "country"  : { "source" : "'Japan'" }
       }

   This parameter is optional, there is no default value.
-No column will be exported if no attribute is specified.
+No column will be exported if no column is specified.

 ## Resposnes {#response}